twcook/s3model.github.io/userguide/docs/_sources/Glossary.rst.txt

 **Semantic Interoperability** - Semantic interoperability denotes the ability of different applications and business partners to understand exchanged data in a similar way, implying a precise and unambiguous meaning of the exchanged information.

+.. _semweb:

+The **Semantic Web** is a proposed development of the World Wide Web in which data in web pages is structured and tagged in such a way that it can be read directly by computers.
+The same technologies may be applied to any data. `The W3C website has more details <https://www.w3.org/standards/semanticweb/>`_.

 .. _sqldb:

-**SQL** stands for Structured Query Language.
+**SQL databases** *SQL* stands for Structured Query Language.
 It's used for relational databases.
 A SQL database is a collection of tables that stores a specific set of structured data.

 .. _validation: